Pet Insurance Icon

 What factors might increase the cost of pet insurance premiums in the UK?

-Keep in mind, there are a couple of factors that can influence the price of your pet’s policy, including:
+Some factors that can influence the price of your pet’s policy include:

-Age – Older pets will cost more to insure and may not get cover at all
+• Age.
+Older pets will usually cost more to insure and may not get cover at all, although there are some specialist older pet insurance policies available.

-Medical history – You will have to declare any medical problems which your pet has already suffered.
-These can increase the premium or the risk may be excluded completely from cover (Never be tempted to lie or simply not disclose this kind of information – this is illegal and can result in both prosecution and your policy being cancelled)
+• Medical history.
+You have to declare any medical problems that your pet has already suffered from to your insurer.
+These can increase the cost of your premium or, in some cases, this condition may be excluded completely from cover.
+(Never be tempted to lie or simply not disclose this kind of information – this is illegal and can result in both prosecution and your policy being cancelled).

-Again, your pet’s age is usually one of the main contributing factors, however, there are a few other reasons why your insurance policy could increase over time.
+Your pet’s increasing age is usually one of the main reasons for rising insurance premiums, however, there are a few other reasons why your insurance policy could increase over time.

 Advances in diagnostic and surgical procedures, as well as rising staff salaries often drive up overall veterinary running costs, which, without subsidy, can see bills skyrocket over relatively short periods.